20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 • Reading required = None, after the instructions are explained.

 • Number of players = 4 players if you have the original deck.
-You can buy an extension pack which allows you to play with 8 players.
+You can buy an extension pack that allows you to play with 8 players.

 5) Skip-bo